Business, Management, and Financial

 Responsibilities of the Controller

-The Controller is responsible for handling a variety of day to day accounting responsibilities such as account analysis and reconciliation, as well as reporting and analysis, which include fixed asset accounting, debt service, bond proceeds analysis, and accounting for capital leases.
+The Controller is responsible for handling a variety of day-to-day accounting responsibilities, such as account analysis and reconciliation, as well as reporting and analysis, which include fixed asset accounting, debt service, bond proceeds analysis, and accounting for capital and operating leases.

 Capital Assets

 Assets are depreciated using the straight-line method.
-The range of estimated useful lives by asset categories is summarized as follows:
+The range of estimated useful lives by asset category is summarized below.

-The costs of normal maintenance and repairs that do not increase the value of the asset or materially extend assets lives are not capitalized.
+The costs of normal maintenance and repairs that do not increase the value of the asset or materially extend asset lives are not capitalized and depreciated.

 What to Do When Capital Assets Are Delivered

 The Business Affairs Office staff must be notified of all disposals of capital equipment.
-When selling, donating, trading-in or disposing of capital equipment, the department responsible for the capital equipment must complete the equipment and furniture disposal form in order to properly account for removing the asset from Microsoft Dynamics Great Plains Fixed Asset System.
+When selling, donating, trading in, or disposing of capital equipment, the department responsible for the capital equipment must complete the equipment and furniture disposal form in order to properly account for removing the asset from the College’s Enterprise Resource Planning system.

 The Policy for Disposal of College Assets can be viewed online.

-Additionally, the Business Affairs Office staff must be notified via email or telephone prior of all transfers of capital equipment to another department or location within the College.
+Additionally, the Business Affairs Office staff must be notified by email or telephone before all transfers of capital equipment to another department or location within the College.

 [Added February 2020]